310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% bubble Midori %}
 No way, I’m not dexterous at all… I just like doing little chores and stuff.

-I’d be up for sanding the edges of the wood, but using a saw to cut the wood is kinda scary…
+I’d be glad to sand the edges of the wood, but using a saw to cut the wood is kinda scary…
 {% endbubble %}

 {% bubble Yuzuru %}